rajattjainn/rajattjainn.github.io/_tech/2022-05-12-batch-norm.md

 ---

 **Normalsation:** Normalization is a method that converts any data into one having similar scale (across varioius dimensions) and having a similar distribution.
 There are various ways of normalization, z-score normalization being one of the most widely used.
-Also known as standardization and a lot of times just reffered to as normalization, this is attained by subtracting the mean from all data points and dividing each data point by the standard deviation.
+Also known as standardization and a lot of times just reffered to as normalization, this is attained by subtracting the mean from all data points and dividing each data point by the standard deviation. <br>
 ![Normalization](/assets/imgs/normalization.png)

 ### Batch Normalization